nhamidjaja/hickory/README.md

 #### Submitting
-Once you have completed, create a **merge request** through the git repository website.
+Once you have completed, create a **merge request** through the git repository dashboard.

 ***